Sensei Sheena Amin

 Kaishi Karate School has been awarded the kitemark for safeguarding in Martial Arts by Sport England.

 Sheena and her teaching staff are DBS checked, First Aid trained and safe guarding trained.
 Sheena also has Coaching Children certificates, Covid safe martial arts instructors certification and also ‘Prevent’ training.
-Sheena is also a registered social worker, although is now a full time karate teacher, and has practiced for thirty years in children and families teams, disabilities and in Fostering and Adoption departments.
+Sheena has also been a social worker for many years, although is now a full time karate teacher, and has practiced for thirty years in children and families teams, disabilities and in Fostering and Adoption departments.

 The School has public liability insurance and senior instructors also have Instructors insurance, are all DBS checked, completed first aid training, safe guarding and Prevent training as well as completing a Self disqualification declaration for working with under 8 year olds, as applicable.